with-humans/website/story.md

 ---

 We, that is [Raimo, Chris and Benjamin](/humans), first met each other at a conference.
 SoCraTes to be exact.
-We learned from each other and learned about each other, kept in touch through our involvement in the software crafting community and latest by meeting again at the yearly SoCraTes.
+We learned from and about each other and kept in touch through our involvement in the software crafting community and latest by meeting again at the yearly SoCraTes.

 <figure>
   <img src="/img/people.jpg" class="mx-auto d-block col-6" alt="Three figures, standing side-by-side">
 </figure>

-When we later had the chance to work together on a project, we took it.
-It was there that we found out, we not only enjoyed working together, and that we worked together well, but that we shared not only lots of values around technical topics, but that we also had similar views on the people-side of how tech products should be built.
+Soon enough, we got the chance to work together on a project, and we took it.
+It was there that we found out that we not only enjoyed working together and that we worked together well, but most importantly that we also had similar views on the people-side of how tech products should be built.

-Fundamentally, it was clear to us, that people should *always* be front and center, when working together.
+Fundamentally, it was clear to us, that people should *always* be front and center, when working together and all our practices should contribute to that end.

 So, after each going their own ways, we got together again in 2018.